 Melatonin’s role is to regulate circadian rhythm and induce sleep cycles.
 It also aids temperature regulation and some hormone cycles.
 Melatonin secretion is stimulated by darkness and having one’s eyes closed but not being asleep.

-Melatonin operates in-rhythm with the adreno-corticoid hormone Cortisol (CC).
+Melatonin operates in-rhythm with the Adreno-corticoid hormone Cortisol (CC).
 In simple terms Cortisol peaks in its diurnal rhythm in the morning – and correspondingly decreases Melatonin levels – to awaken us from sleep.
 Cortisol gradually decreases over the day (the CC diurnal rhythm), reaching its lowest level in the late evening.
 Melatonin again begins to rise – and we go to sleep.

-Again – persons suffering Adrenal Fatigue exhibit a ‘flattened’ – or even inverted Cortisol profile where ‘morning surge’ is absent but occurs in the late evening.
+Persons experiencing Adrenal Fatigue exhibit a ‘flattened’ – or even inverted Cortisol profile where ‘morning surge’ is absent but occurs in the late evening.
 An inverted CC diurnal profile will tend to suppress Melatonin – leading to sleep and/or mood disturbance – and ultimately problems with general health.

 Melatonin is regarded as the body’s most crucial anti-ageing hormone (Rebic: 2010); a powerful antioxidant, central to immune system integrity – particularly in the prevention of cancer in hormone sensitive tissue (Baratosy: 2010).